There are now 3 possible online modes for units:

 - Students are able to (1) understand the concept of global change and differentiate this process from previous processes of change in the Earth system; (2) analyse the complex interactions between different drivers of global change; (3) assess the uncertainties in forecasts of future trajectories of marine ecosystems under global change; (4) compare the relative impact of global change in different marine regions and extract the traits of these regions that render them more or less vulnerable; and (5) analyse the effectiveness of actions to mitigate the impacts of global change in the marine environment.

-- Indicative assessments in this unit are as follows: (1) the execution and presentation of a research project; (2) participation in debates and colloquiums; and (3) essays which synthesise the key concepts in the unit.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) facilitated class discussion; and (3) research presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)